 The CTG PBS Co-payment Measure improves access to PBS medicines for eligible Aboriginal and Torres Strait Islanders living with, or at risk of, chronic disease.

-- would experience setbacks in the prevention or ongoing management of chronic disease if they did not take the prescribed medicine, and
+- would experience setbacks in preventing or managing chronic disease if they didn’t take the prescribed PBS medicine

-- are unlikely to adhere to their medicines regimen without assistance through the measure
+- are unlikely to keep up their treatment without assistance through the measure.

-- general practices participating in the Indigenous Health Incentive under the Practice Incentives Programme or
+- general practices participating in the Indigenous Health Incentive Practice Incentives Program (PIP), or

-- Indigenous Health Services in urban and rural settings
+- Indigenous Health Services (located in urban and regional areas).

-The following prescribers are eligible to provide their patients with a Closing the Gap annotated script:
+The following prescribers are eligible to provide their patients with a CTG annotated script:

-- any medical practitioner working in a practice that is participating in the Indigenous Health Incentive under the Practice Incentives Programme
+- medical practitioners working in a practice that’s participating in the Indigenous Health Incentive under the PIP

 - any medical practitioner working in an Indigenous Health Service in rural or urban settings